Justin Francis (entrepreneur)

 Justin Francis OBE (born 19 August 1965) is an English social entrepreneur and environmentalist.
-He is the co-founder and Executive Chair of responsibletravel.com (founded in 2001), one of the world's largest green travel companies, selling holidays from around the world and publishing online travel guides and responsible tourism related content.
+He is the co-founder and Executive Chair of Responsible Travel, founded in 2001, an environmentally-conscious travel agency and online travel guide.

 Biography

 Justin Francis OBE was born in 1965 in Wimbledon, London, and grew up in Bathford, Somerset.
-He studied Geophysics at The University of Exeter after which he worked at advertising agency J. Walter Thompson for eight years.
+He studied geophysics at the University of Exeter after which he worked at advertising agency J. Walter Thompson for eight years.
 He joined The Body Shop as Social and Environmental Agenda Marketing Manager in 1997 and then went on to head up Worldwide Marketing Communications, working closely with Dame Anita Roddick.

 Responsible Travel

 Inspired by a nine-month stint camping and travelling around Africa, Francis went back to university in 1999 to study for a Masters in Tourism, Conservation and Sustainable Development at The University of Greenwich.
-He set up responsibletravel.com in April 2001 with the course professor, Dr. Harold Goodwin.
+He set up Responsible Travel in April 2001 with the course professor, Dr. Harold Goodwin.
 Dame Anita Roddick was a seed investor offering funds as well as advice.

-She told Francis that a business should be “judged by how it treated the weak and the poor.”
+Roddick told Francis that a business should be “judged by how it treated the weak and the poor.”

 Francis aimed to take this mantra to tourism. and show that responsible tourism can be commercially successful.

 Francis says: “I don’t see myself as a traditional business person.
 I’m an activist using business as a tool to change the world.”

 He overturned conventional thinking about travel businesses by creating a business model where travel companies and travellers could talk directly, and booking declarations were made as part of an honesty-based system.

 Justin was one of the initial Trustees of British Charity The Travel Foundation.
 He sits on the Board of travel company, Basecamp Explorer Kenya.

 In 2016 The Times named Francis as one of the world's 50 best ‘people to know in travel’.